Fin Rot in Goldfish: How to treat fin rot

 Fin rot on a goldfish fin

 Fin rot isn’t a disease.
-It’s a symptom of disease or some other problem with your fish.
+It’s a symptom of a disease or some other problem with your fish.

 If your goldfish has fin rot, its fins will start to look torn and ragged, as if they’re rotting away.
 You might notice a red or white outline on the edge of the fin.